 - Close Curtains, Shutters, and Blinds: To reduce the chance of flying glass if a window is blown out by high winds or flying debris, close shutters and blinds — both inside and out — along with drapes and curtains.

-- Go to Safe Area of House: If you’re not able to make it to an evacuation shelter before the storm hits; take refuge in a windowless hallway, bathroom, or closet located in the interior of your home.
-Bring mattresses from beds with you, bot for comfort and for use as protection in case your home suffers severe structural damage.
+- Go to Safe Area of House: If don’t evacuate before the storm hits, take refuge in a windowless hallway, bathroom, or closet in the interior of your home.
+Bring bed mattresses with you, both for comfort and protection in case your home suffers severe structural damage.